 This simple but very friendly grill and fast food restaurant offer good and fresh food.
-The menu is comprised of classic courses: hamburgers, sandwiches, steaks, grilled chicken, and pork, pasta, pizza and fish.
+The menu is comprised of classic courses: hamburgers, sandwiches, steaks, grilled chicken, pork, pasta, pizza, and fish.

 Location: Brúartorg 6, Borgarnes

 Rjúkandi Café and Restaurant is a hidden gem and an ideal place to either begin or end your trip around the Snæfellsnes peninsula.
 Whether you are looking for delicious homemade cakes by the housewife or a rich, tasty lunch, you can definitely find something here to your taste.
-This friendly hotel-restaurant got amazing reviews for their wonderfully presented and delicious local food, homemade cakes, and the masterful barista.
+This friendly hotel restaurant got amazing reviews for its wonderfully presented and delicious local food, homemade cakes, and masterful barista.